eugenia1984/english/free_code_camp_english/conversation_started_in_the_break_room.md

 When elaborating questions about a **third person singular (he, she or it)** you might need to use the auxiliary verb **does**.

-For example: If Alice is curious about Sophie's hobbies and wants to ask Tom, she can say, `Does Sophie like hiking?` The word **does** is used here because the subject is Sophie, a third person singular. **Does** is used to form questions in the present simple tense for he, she, or it.
+For example: If Alice is curious about Sophie's hobbies and wants to ask Tom, she can say, `Does Sophie like hiking?` The word **does** is used here because the subject is Sophie, a third person singular. **Does** is used to form questions in the present simple tense for he, she, or it,

 ---